shanerowden/bbatch/README.md

 # bbatch v0.2
-Big Batch Moves and Write Big Batch Data
+Big Batch Moves and Big Batch Data

 *This Script Works But the Code is an Absolute Mess, I am Aware...*